Emerald grass lizard, Takydromus smaragdinus, care sheet

-The Emerald Grass Skink, also known as the long-tailed skink, is a species originating from Japan.
+The Emerald Grass Lizard, also known as the Green Grass Lizard, is a species originating from Japan.
 They are commonly found amongst trees, shrubs and other vegetation, and live an arboreal lifestyle.
-Emerald grass skinks are usually bright green in colour, with limited patterns.
+Emerald grass lizards are usually bright green in colour, with limited patterns.
 They have a very long thin tail that can stretch to more than twice the length of the body.
 This tail is used for balance to enable them in their extremely agile behaviours.
 Although quick and nimble, careful handling is possible, taking care not to damage their fragile limbs.

 Heating and lighting